To compete as a lawyer, you need a vision defining your future success. And then you plan to reach it.

 - What will be your brand identity (title, role, responsibilities, clients, workplace, mindsets, feelings, behaviors)? vs. What is your brand identity today?

 - Who will be in your network of relationships? vs. Who is part of your network today?

 - Describe the most valuable relationships in your future network. vs. Describe the most valuable relationships in your network today.

 - Describe your technical and soft skills in your future vision. vs. Describe your technical, and soft skills today.

 Then think about goals that are HARD: Heartfelt, Animated, Required, and Difficult.
 Heartfelt means you can easily list 3 reasons why it’s important to you.
 Animated means you can describe what you want to find yourself doing on a typical day 1, 3, and 5 years from now.
-Required means you’ve identified what you need to have done to stay on track in 60 months, 90 days, 1 month, and what you can do today.
+Required means it’s so urgent that you know what you’re doing today and can identify what you need to have done to stay on track in 1 month, 90 days, and 5 years.
 Difficult means that you’ll need 3-5 new skills to achieve your goal, and you have a plan to acquire them.

 When you describe your milestones, shorter-term goals, and tasks make your descriptions SMART: Specific, Measurable, Actionable, Relevant, and Time-bound.
 Specific means that anyone reading it, knows exactly what you will be doing.
 Measurable means you can objectively determine the progress toward the milestone, goal, or task and when it is complete.
 Actionable means that only your actions are necessary.
 You are not depending on someone else to do something.
 Relevant means that the milestone, goal or task is important to attaining your future vision.
 Time-bound means you assigned a due date for completing the milestone, goal, or task.